onsah/SyncLyrics/README.md

 # SyncLyrics

-A Gtk application to display lyrics of the song on the Spotify
+Displays the lyrics of the currently played song on the Spotify.
+Works for Linux

 <p align=center>
     <img src="assets/screenshot.png">
 </p>

+## Features
+* Automatically retrieve the lyrics of the current song
+* Pin the window so it doesn't fall back of other programs
+* Change light/dark color modes

 ## Installation